| The Case for a National Individual Investment

 run out of oil or even hit peak oil in the 1990s, but inevitably it will

+happen some time.
 The same issue exists with production efficiency and "job creation".

 While it's true that increasing efficiency during the early part of the